Skip to content

 Janusz Franco-Barraza.
 MD, PhD

-17 July, Wednesday, 4pm CET/10am EST
+17 July, Wednesday, 4pm CEST/10am EST

 HOST-Factor: Unveiling pancreatic cancer microenvironment neighborhoods through highplex imaging and spatial profiling